Current Policy Projections

-The Land Use Land Use Change and Forestry (LULUCF) sector has historically represented a big carbon sink that offset on average 40% of gross GHG emissions between 1990–2017 (average -29 MtCO2e yearly).
+The Land Use, Land Use Change and Forestry (LULUCF) sector has historically represented a big carbon sink that offsets on average 40% of gross GHG emissions between 1990–2017 (average -29 MtCO2e yearly).
 Indigenous forests cover 29% of New Zealand’s land area and a further 8% of land is occupied by commercial forests (New Zealand’s Productivity Commission, 2017).

-However, the sink has lost importance over time, going from offsetting 45% of total emissions in 1990 to offsetting only 30% in 2016.
-Unless additional policies are implemented, this sink will continue to see a progressive reduction, going from -20 MtCO2e in 2015 to approximately -17 MtCO2e in 2020 and -6 MtCO2e in 2030.
-This trend is mainly caused by a cyclical bulge in harvesting of the forestry crop, along with: increasing deforestation; reduced new forest plantings; and reduced absorption capacity of forests due to aging.
+However, the sink has lost importance over time, and net emissions have increased by 24% from 1990 to 2018 (Ministry for the Environment, 2020b).
+Unless additional policies are implemented, this sink will continue to see a progressive reduction, going from -23 MtCO2e in 2018 to approximately -16 to -17 MtCO2e in 2020 and -9 to -11 MtCO2e in 2030 (See assumptions section for details).
+This trend is mainly caused by the harvesting of the forestry crop, but there is some replanting planned for post 2025 and afforestation projects (Ministry for the Environment, 2019b).

 As confirmed by the Productivity Commission in its report, this sector has a big mitigation potential in New Zealand.
-The Commission states that “new forests is currently the only large-scale mitigation option that can easily be implemented to sequester large amounts of carbon dioxide from the atmosphere” and acknowledges the big national potential for afforestation and reforestation measures (Productivity Commission, 2018).
-In this context, the Government has set a goal to plant one billion trees between 2018 and 2028 (Ministry for Primary Industries, n.d.), but it is unclear what the mitigation potential of this policy will be as the mix between exotic trees and permanent indigenous forests is not clear.
-The Government has so far reported having planted close to 150 Million Trees as of November 2019 since the programme started including a majority of exotic species (Te Uru Rakau - Forestry New Zealand, 2019).
-However, the report also identifies the difficulties of providing the appropriate incentives to achieve a sustainable and substantial increase in afforestation activities, especially under the current structure of the NZ-ETS.
+The Commission states that “new forest is currently the only large-scale mitigation option that can easily be implemented to sequester large amounts of carbon dioxide from the atmosphere” and acknowledges the big national potential for afforestation and reforestation measures (Productivity Commission, 2018).
+In this context, the Government has set a goal to plant one billion trees between 2018 and 2028, but it is unclear what the mitigation potential of this policy will be as the mix between exotic trees and permanent indigenous forests is not specified (Ministry for Primary Industries, n.d.).
+The Government has so far reported having planted close to 150 Million Trees as of May 2020 since the programme started, with 88% comprised of exotic species (Te Uru Rakau - Forestry New Zealand, 2020).
+However, the report also identifies the difficulties of providing the appropriate incentives to achieve a sustainable and substantial increase in afforestation activities.